loganmarchione/loganmarchione.com/content/posts/2021/05/index.md

 ## Proposed hardware

-Here is a comparison of my original NUC and the final four devices I considered (all with relatively the same specs).
+Here is a comparison of my original NUC and the final four devices I considered (all with relatively similar specs).

 {{< comparison/hypervisors >}}